Regular Expressions

 Illustration of a railroad system representing the syntactic structure of regular expressions

 Programming tools and techniques survive and spread in a chaotic, evolutionary way.
-It’s not always the best or brilliant ones that win but rather the ones that function well enough within the right niche or that happen to be integrated with another successful piece of technology.
+It’s not always the best or most brilliant ones that win, but rather the ones that function well enough within the right niche or that happen to be integrated with another successful piece of technology.

 In this chapter, I will discuss one such tool, regular expressions.
 Regular expressions are a way to describe patterns in string data.
 They form a small, separate language that is part of JavaScript and many other languages and systems.